 Not only can I create invoices in Quaderno for payments already made, but I can also create new invoices, asking for new payments.

-If you are using the OnlineCourseHost.com platform to host your courses, any payments that you make are going to automatically show up in both Stripe and in Quaderno with the correct VAT calculated.
+If you are using the OnlineCourseHost.com platform to host your courses, any payments that you make are going to automatically show up in both Stripe and Quaderno with the correct VAT calculated.

 But if I need to create some of the invoices for your business manually, then I can still do that.
 I can then send the invoice by email to my customers, and they can pay it either online via credit card or even settle it via bank transfer.

-As you can see, with Stripe I have a complete solution for managing online payments, and with Quaderno K can easily calculate taxes and generate invoices in case that the base Stripe functionality is not enough.
+As you can see, with Stripe I have a complete solution for managing online payments, and with Quaderno K can easily calculate taxes and generate invoices in case the base Stripe functionality is not enough.